d12frosted/vulpea/bench/PERFORMANCE.md

 - Want faster sync than `find-file`

 **Recommendation:** ✓ Use `temp-buffer`
-- Sync time: ~2 min for 110K files (plus hook cost)
+- Sync time: ~30 min for 100K files (with stock org-mode)
 - Guard heavy hooks for better throughput
+- Note: Performance degrades at scale; consider `single-temp-buffer` for 100K+ notes

 ## Configuration